Aidan-Walsh/Data_Compression/README.md

 # Data_Compression
 Here, we utilize the Burrow's Wheeler transform followed by "Move-To-Front" encoding, and further followed by Huffman compression for an efficient compression algorithm for text files.
-The following methods take a text file name from the command line, and outputs the compressed content into a file or take a file with the compressed contents and decompress into a new text file.
+The following methods take a text file name from the command line, and outputs the compressed content into a file.
+You may also take a file with the compressed contents and decompress into a new text file.

 # Before Use